denisecase/js-gui-pwa-fact/README.md

 - [Web Fundamentals](https://developers.google.com/web/fundamentals/)
 - [Add to Home Screen Criteria](https://developers.google.com/web/fundamentals/app-install-banners/#criteria) - your app must meet the add to home screen criteria in order for the 'beforeinstallprompt' event to be fired and your app installed.
+- Android Trouble-shooting.
+If you delete your PWA, it goes to App Trash and you can't reinstall while its there.
+Delete another app to get the App Trash prompt, go to App Trash, select the PWA, and delete it.
+Now you can reinstall.

 ## See Also